MichaelMiR01/tcc4tcl_dev/tcc4tcl_altmake/readme.md

 1 Download tcc and unpack it into DIR

-2 Put tcc4tcl_altmake as a subdir int DIR
+2 Put tcc4tcl_altmake as a subdir into DIR

 3       Prepare build files

         cd DIR/tcc4tcl_altmake
         prepare_build.sh

-3a under window run
+3a under windows run

         prepare_build_win32.bat